Mark-Caballero/Chess/README.md

 # ajedrez-para-acabar

-This is my chess set made with Pygame.
+This is my chess game made with Python, primarily using the Pygame library.

+It has a mode for two players and another mode for playing against the computer.